 Pristine Sistine Early Entrance Vatican Tour

 I almost always recommend this specific Vatican tour to visitors.
-It’s early in the morning, but you will have the Sistine Chapel all to yourself which is pretty amazing!
+It’s an early access in the morning, but you will have the Sistine Chapel all to yourself which is pretty amazing!

 Complete Vatican Tour

-If you’re not particular about what time you see the Vatican and don’t mind the crowds, this Complete Vatican Tour is a good option during normal hours.
+If you’re not particular about what time you see the Vatican and don’t mind the crowds, this Vatican Museums & Sistine Chapel with skip the line tickets is a good option during normal hours.